Season 1, Episode 33

 Dr. Lorne Brown:

 That’s right.
-It’s hat saying, the longer you do it, the easier it becomes and the easier it becomes, the longer you’ll do it.
+It’s like saying, the longer you do it, the easier it becomes and the easier it becomes, the longer you’ll do it.

 Dr. Judy Lovas: